-The executive board shall take this basis into account when performing their tasks in relation to the remuneration policy.
+The supervisory board and the executive board shall take this basis into account when performing their tasks in relation to the remuneration policy.

-ING applies this principle.
-The remuneration policy of ING strikes a balance between interests of its customers, employees, shareholders and society at large, and supports the long-term objectives of the company.
+ING Bank applies this principle.
+The remuneration policy of ING Bank strikes a balance between interests of its customers, employees, shareholders and society at large, and supports the long-term objectives of the company.